jadecobra/python_tdd_exercises/source/truth table 04: logical implication.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

-* How can we make this better?
-What if we make the nested condition one line
+* How can I make this better?
+What if I make the nested condition one line
   .. code-block:: python

        def logical_implication(p, q):